sgougi/play21-origami-plugin/README.md

          % cd play21-origami-plugin
          % play publish-local

-Runnning sample applications and Usage
+Running sample applications and Usage
 =======================

 At a command prompt, type the following commands: